 How to Organise Your Refrigerator the Right Way

-Remember how excited you were to consume all your grocery items when you took them off your grocery bag and transferred them to your fridge?
-You felt the satisfaction upon looking at your freshly filled refrigerator.
-But sadly, not everything in your grocery list is remembered days after putting them into the fridge, or sometimes, they just become hard to find.
+Remember how excited you were to consume all of your groceries after you removed them from your grocery bag and placed them in your fridge?
+You felt satisfaction upon looking at your freshly filled refrigerator.
+Unfortunately, not everything on your grocery list is remembered days after you put it in the fridge, and sometimes it simply becomes difficult to locate.
 The culprit?
-You might be arranging your groceries and farm produce into chaos.
+You could be arranging your groceries and farm produce in disarray.

-Refrigerator organising is a good trend and lifestyle training.
-Having a well-organised fridge does not just make it easy on your eye, but it makes it easy for you to find your goods easily and preserve them for longer.
+Refrigerator organisation is a good trend for lifestyle training.
+Having a well-organised fridge does not just make it easy on the eye; it also makes it easy for you to find your goods easily and preserve them for longer.
 You might be familiar with organising 101, where you put the meat at the bottom to avoid contamination, but organising your fridge is now more detailed and more fulfilling when properly done.

-Read on to this quick guide to achieve a well-organised fridge and make your food fresh for longer!
+Read on to this quick guide to achieve a well-organised fridge and keep your food fresh for longer!

 So you are ready to organise your fridge.
 But what goes where?
-Knowing where your food belongs in the fridge is fundamental to refrigerator organising, especially when there are various refrigerator types and units in Singapore.
-Familiarising yourself with your refrigerator's section is paramount to keeping your food safe and preserved for longer.
+Knowing where your food belongs in the fridge is fundamental to refrigerator organisation, especially when there are various refrigerator types and units in Singapore.
+Familiarising yourself with your refrigerator's sections is paramount to keeping your food safe and preserved for longer.
 And we bet you are doing it wrong most of the time.

 When organising your fridge, you should know that food should stay in one section and that some refrigerator parts have different temperatures.
 Here are the general rules when putting your food in the fridge:

-Your freezer has a variety of food to store, especially those needed to be frozen, like the obvious ice, ice cream, yogurt, and other frozen goods that you want to preserve longer.
-Since the freezer caters to many food varieties, make sure to categorise your items and keep your food in sealed plastic refrigerator containers to prevent them from cross-contamination.
+Your freezer has a variety of foods to store, especially those that need to be frozen, like the obvious ice, ice cream, yogurt, and other frozen goods that you want to preserve longer.
+Since the freezer caters to many food varieties, make sure to categorise your items and keep your food in sealed plastic refrigerator containers to prevent cross-contamination.
 Spare your glass containers for the warmer parts of the fridge to prevent them from breaking.

 Top and Middle Refrigerator Shelf

 The upper and middle shelves are most likely the most versatile parts of your refrigerator, where you can store most of your food variety.
-Seal ready-to-eat foods in safe containers and keep them on the top or middle part of the refrigerator.
-This is to prevent them from getting in contact with raw foods that may contaminate them.
+Seal ready-to-eat foods in safe containers and keep them on the top or middle shelf of the refrigerator.
+This is to prevent them from coming into contact with raw foods that may contaminate them.
 These ready-to-eat foods include dairy products (yes, your milk is not meant for your fridge door), salads, packed foods, cooked meals, herbs, and leftovers.